arief25ramadhan/advanced-lane-finding-1/README.md

 The main difference between processing images and videos is that in case of videos, it is useful to store data from previous frames to facilitate lane finding.

-For this I defined a class called `Line` (lines #7-26 of *AdvancedLaneFinding.py*) with some attributes related to lane lines.
+For this I defined a class called `Line` (in *AdvancedLaneFinding.py*) with some attributes related to lane lines.
 I used instances of this class to store data about the frames in order to:

 * decide whether to use the "sliding window" method or to search next to curves
 * average the recent fits to smooth the curves